sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 \mathbf{m} \cdot \mathbf{p} &= 0\\
 \end{aligned}$$

 Again, if the dot product is zero for two vectors with magnitude not zero, then those vectors need to be perpendicular.
-So, if we fix the coordinates of the vector $\mathbf{m}$, thus fix the values $a$ and $b$, then the above equation resolves to all vectors perpendicular to the vector $\mathbf{m}$, which equals to all points in the plane perpendicular to the vector $\mathbf{m}$ and going through the origin.
+So, if we fix the coordinates of the vector $\mathbf{m}$, thus fix the values $a$, $b$ and $c$, then the above equation resolves to all vectors perpendicular to the vector $\mathbf{m}$, which equals to all points in the plane perpendicular to the vector $\mathbf{m}$ and going through the origin.

 A similar line of thought can be followed for the equation: